 Over the past several weeks, we’ve all been inundated with news about the pandemic.
 In that sea of constantly changing information, two facts are emerging.
-Social distancing and stepped-up sanitation measures do work to slow the contagion.
+It is important Social distancing and stepped-up sanitation measures do work to slow the contagion.
 And, with no cure at the present time and no vaccine expected for at least a year, COVID-19 is going to be around for a while.

 Screening Tenants at a Distance